 Most employees would assume that they would get paid for the work that they’ve done on their final day of work or on their regular pay period; however, when it comes to earned commission payments, that is distributed on a completely different schedule.
-Commission payments can cause a bit of a conflict between employees and their employers, especially after being terminated because some employers may believe that the commission was not fully earned.
+Commission payments can cause a bit of a conflict between employees and their employers, especially after leaving the job because some employers may believe that the commission was not fully earned.
 Commission is determined on an abundance of different factors and can become a little tricky after termination, because some employers may think that their employee didn’t perform to their full extent before termination.
 In addition, there are commission agreements and state wage laws that are factored in and must be fulfilled.

 Final Commission Payment

-If an employee is terminated, the employer is still required to pay the employee for their work.
+If an employee is fired, the employer is still required to pay the employee for their work.
 Under no circumstances is the employer free of not paying their former employee.
 The employer must pay their weekly salary, hourly wage, vacation pay, and commissions, depending on the law of whatever state they are in.
 In general, the employer is always required to pay their dues to the employee even if the employee quit, was fired, or laid off.
-If your former employer is giving you a difficult time regarding unpaid commissions, then you need to seek help from a commission dispute attorney.
+If your former employer is giving you a difficult time regarding unpaid commissions, then you need to seek help from an attorney.
 You are not alone and we can get you justice and compensation for your unpaid commissions.